Riley homers again as Braves win series, inch closer to Mets

 The 24-year-old also made a handful of impressive plays this week at third base.
 He snared a sharp grounder by J.D.
 Davis to rob the Mets’ third baseman of a third-inning hit on Thursday.

+“Riley is an absolute stud,” Braves starting pitcher Drew Smyly said.
+“He’s still learning, but he’s got a ton of potential.”

-Abraham Almonte and Dansby Swanson also homered for the Braves.
+Abraham Almonte and Dansby Swanson also homered for the Braves, who have yet to climb over .500 this season but haven’t been more than 7 1/2 games behind the Mets.

+“With our struggles and how we’ve had the ups and downs and everything, we’re right there,” Snitker said.

 Jesse Chavez (1-2), the second of five Braves pitchers, worked a scoreless fifth.
-Atlanta starter Drew Smyly allowed three runs in four innings, including Pete Alonso’s two-run homer to the third deck in left field — a blast estimated at 453 feet.
+Smyly allowed three runs in four-plus innings, including Pete Alonso’s two-run homer to the third deck in left field — a blast estimated at 453 feet.

+“That was impressive,” Mets manager Luis Rojas said.
+“This kid does a lot of impressive things with his power, but that was really impressive.”

+Alonso has 12 homers and 26 RBIs in 28 games since June 28 and is batting .321 with six homers and 13 RBIs since winning his second straight Home Run Derby title on July 12.

 Tyler Matzek and Luke Jackson combined for three scoreless innings before Will Smith worked the ninth for his 21st save.